Figure home equity review

 Get approved in minutes and funded with no hidden fees.

-Home equity lines of credit at your local bank can involve a lot of paperwork, approvals and time to funding.
+Home equity lines of credit at your local bank can involve a lot of paperwork, approvals and time to fund.
 Figure Lending LLC (Figure) is looking to change up the game with quick applications and funding.
 But it’s a relatively new company, and its products aren’t available for all types of properties.

 What can I expect with Figure home equity products?